Morocco court condemns 3 to death for decapitation of Scandinavian hikers | DW | 19.07.2019

 Three men have been sentenced to death in Morocco for beheading two Scandinavian women in December.
 Twenty other defendants were sentenced to various terms in prison.

-Three men were convicted of terrorism and sentenced to death by a court in Morocco on Thursday for the grisly murder of two Scandinavian women on a hiking trip in the High Atlas Mountains.
+Three men have been convicted of terrorism and sentenced to death by a court in Morocco for the murder of two Scandinavian women on a hiking trip in the High Atlas Mountains.

 All three defendants had admitted to killing 28-year-old Norwegian student Maren Ueland and 24-year-old Danish student Louisa Vesterager Jespersen in December shortly after pledging allegiance to the "Islamic State" group.